-The holiday of Hanukkah is imminent, commencing on the 25th day of Kislev which this year commences Tuesday Evening, December 12th.
+The holiday of Hanukkah is imminent, commencing on December 2 2018 thru December 10 2018.

 Also known as the “Festival of Lights,” Hanukkah is one of the better known Jewish holidays.

 We light the menorah each night, adding on one candle per night until the menorah is ablaze on the eighth night with eight candles, in addition to the Shamash.
 It’s a happy time and I wish to make it even happier for you by assuring the safety of you and your loved ones as in recent years, dozens of fires have broken out in residential areas as a result of candles being lit in an unsafe manner.